International Fonts for many languages

 IconEdit is a 16-bit Unicode based font editor and all input, editing, and output is normally Unicode.

-IconEdit has support for and conversion of fonts and texts both ways between 16-bit Unicode and classic 8-bit fonts and texts.
+IconEdit has support for conversion of fonts and texts both ways between 16-bit Unicode and classic 8-bit fonts and texts.

 On import, IconEdit can convert classic 8-bit fonts and texts to Unicode.
 On export, IconEdit can convert Unicode fonts and texts back to a classic 8-bit font standard.
 This conversion back is only possible if the 8-bit standard supports the necessary characters for the alphabet or language.